Midlife Crisis Counseling

 Sometimes a midlife crisis comes with a big birthday, and sometimes it's brought on by other events or life circumstances.
 Your parents are getting noticeably older; the kids are soon off to college.
 You're starting to look and feel a little different.
 Sometimes a strange feeling rises up from inside you.
 However it comes, it's an unsettling, upsetting, sometimes scary feeling.

 They may panic or "act out," by having an affair or buying a red convertible sports car, the classic, old examples of the midlife crisis.
-But the feelings inside are painful and frightening, and they need to be faced directly.
+But the feelings inside are nonetheless painful and frightening, and they need to be faced directly.
 They shouldn't be taken lightly.
 If you face this change and work through the feelings that go with this phase of the life cycle, you can move forward into what should be the happiest time of your life.

-In the midst of the midlife transition, you'll need to really think about your life, your work, your relationship, what matters to you, how you've wasted time, and how you cannot waste any more time.
+In the midst of the midlife transition, you'll need to really think about your life, your work, your relationship, what matters to you, how you've wasted time, and how you cannot afford to waste any more time.
 There will be some things that you'll really want and need to change about your life, to live more truly.
 There will be other things that may stay the same, but require a change in your perspective.